KinConnect/kinconnect-legal/TERMS_OF_SERVICE.md

 ### 11.2 Arbitration
 - Disputes will be resolved through binding arbitration rather than in court
-- Arbitration will be conducted under the rules of [Arbitration Organization]
+- Arbitration will be conducted under the rules of the American Arbitration Association (AAA)
 - You waive the right to participate in class action lawsuits

 ### 11.3 Exceptions